 Strongly recalling some of his late ’90s work, like “The Mission” and “A Hero Never Dies,” Johnnie To’s “Exiled” plays like a lazy-day, Mexican-set Western that happens to take place in Macau.
+Plangently scored, ironically plotted shoot-’em-up pic, centered on five gangsters on their final career lap, unmistakably comes from the To/Milkyway Image creative team.
 Far more stylized and playful, and less complexly plotted, than the recent “Election” duo, “Exiled” looks to have a healthy offshore life in specialist release as well as DVD.
 In a mixed East Asian bag at Venice, it was by far the most popular pic.

 Set in a Macau that, effectively bereft of any Chinese signage, looks even more like a Mexican town, film plunges straight into Sergio Leone territory as four hoods descend on the house of fellow criminal Wo (Nick Cheung), who’s trying to live a quiet life with his wife, Jin (Josie Ho), and baby.